TomiIsojarvi/CO2-Finland/README.md

 ### Install Flutter
 Go to https://docs.flutter.dev/get-started/install and install Flutter framework for your platform.
 ### Add the package dependencies to the app
-Go to project directory and install dependency packages to the project:
+Change to project directory and install dependency packages to the project:
+`cd co2_finland
+.\flutter pub get`
 ### Add API key to the project
 ### Build the project
 #### Android